zzzzzd0825/mulit-layer-data/README.md

 # mulit-layer-data
-The bash which integrate multi-layer biological priors to improve genomic prediction accuracy in beef cattle A simple instance
-If you have any question, please contact the author.
+A simple instance which study from Ruidong xiang's research If you have any question, please contact the author.